Skip to main content

 Should I choose the lump sum or annuity if I win?

 There is no universal answer.
 The annuity pays more total money over 29 years and guards against overspending.
-The lump sum gives immediate access to invest, but you receive significantly less after taxes.
+The lump sum gives immediate access to invest, but after taxes you may keep only 40 to 60 cents of every dollar.
 Financial advisors generally suggest the lump sum for disciplined investors and the annuity for those who prefer guaranteed long-term income.

 Can I sell my lottery annuity payments after choosing the annuity?